How to get free broadband

 At the time of writing, this deal has been available from Sky for about three months - and Plusnet had not long ended an offer in which they were selling their up to 17Mb broadband for £18 a month on an 18-month contract.

-Neither of these sounds like they're offering free broadband.
+Neither of these sound like they're offering free broadband.
 But advertised prices must now include the cost of line rental when it's required - and Plusnet's line rental costs £17.99 a month, while Sky's is £18.99.

 For those in the know, then, these two deals both offered the equivalent of free broadband (or for 1p per month in Plusnet's case, if we're being pedantic).